Wasserstein Distributionally Robust Risk-Sensitive Estimation via Conditional Value-at-Risk: Problem Formulation

 \section{Problem Formulation}

 We now formulate the distributionally robust risk-sensitive estimation problem studied in this paper.
 To begin, suppose that $\bm{x}$ and $\bm{y}$ are random vectors taking values in $\mathbb{R}^n$ and $\mathbb{R}^m$, respectively, and let $d := n+m$.
-Our objective is to estimate the latent vector $\bm{x}$ from the observation vector $\bm{y}$.
-We assume that the joint distribution $P \in \Mcal(\Rset^{d})$ of $\bm{z} := (\bm{x},\,\bm{y})$ is unknown, but belongs to a prescribed family of distributions $\Pcal \subseteq \Mcal(\Rset^{d})$, which we refer to as the \emph{ambiguity set}.
+Our objective is to estimate the latent vector $\bm{x}$ from the observation vector $\bm{y}$, where $\bm{y}$ may denote either raw measurements or a preselected set of features extracted from raw data.
+The joint distribution $P \in \Mcal(\Rset^{d})$ of $\bm{z} := (\bm{x},\,\bm{y})$ is unknown, but belongs to a prescribed family of distributions $\Pcal \subseteq \Mcal(\Rset^{d})$, which we refer to as the \emph{ambiguity set}.
 In this paper, the ambiguity set is specified in terms of the type-2 Wasserstein distance, which is defined as follows. \begin{defn} The \emph{type-2 Wasserstein distance} between two distributions $P_1, P_2 \in \borel(\Rset^d)$ is defined as

 where $\Pi(P_1, \, P_2)$ denotes the set of all joint distributions in $\borel(\Rset^d \times \Rset^d)$ with marginal distributions $P_1$ and $P_2$. \end{defn}

 Given a \emph{nominal distribution} $\PNom \in \borel( \Rset^d)$, we define the ambiguity set $\Pcal$ as the set of all distributions whose type-2 Wasserstein distance to $\PNom$ is at most $r \geq 0$, i.e.,